 Your child’s oral care should start from birth.
 Using a damp cloth to rub your baby’s gums will help remove plaque and also help your child adjust to having something foreign in their mouth.
-Once your baby has erupted their first tooth, you should begin brushing twice daily with a small soft-bristle toothbrush.
+Once your baby’s first tooth has erupted, you should begin brushing twice daily with a small soft-bristle toothbrush.
 Use a small (pea-size) dab of fluoride-free toothpaste.
 Floss will be important to introduce when your child has their first two teeth touching together.

 The American Academy of Pediatric Dentistry recommends having your child’s first dental visit by their first birthday.
 A child’s first visit is a great time to introduce your child to the practice and for the dentists to do a brief evaluation of your child’s gums, teeth and bite.
 Problems can develop early, so it is important to start regular visits early on.